 The information that follows is a brief summary of your rights, responsibilities, and some of the resources available to you.
-For the full text see the Sexual Misconduct Policy .
+For the full text see the Sexual Misconduct Policy that covers Title IX.

-NEED TO KNOW: Community members who are studying or working away from campus on an approved academic or work assignment are protected by Oberlin’s sexual misconduct policy.
+NEED TO KNOW: Community members who are studying or working away from campus on an approved academic or work assignment are protected by Oberlin’s sexual misconduct policy that covers Title IX.
 It is important to keep in mind that the laws of other countries, reporting options, and support resources may differ from those of the United States.
-If you are away from campus and need assistance, please contact Rebecca Mosely, Title IX coordinator, who will coordinate a support response with Jessica Greenfield, director of study away and winter term.
+If you are away from campus and need assistance, contact Rebecca Mosely, Title IX coordinator, who will coordinate a support response with Jessica Greenfield, director of study away and winter term programs.
 You may also report online now.

 File a Report

-Please find more information on the Resources While Studying or Working Away page.
+Please find more information on the Resources While Studying or Working Away web page.

 Step 1: Consider medical assistance

 If you’re experiencing a medical emergency, call 911 or go to the nearest emergency room.
-In Oberlin go to Mercy Allen Hospital, 200 W. Lorain St.
+If in Oberlin, go to Mercy Allen Hospital, 200 W. Lorain St.

 NEED TO KNOW: In the state of Ohio medical professionals have legally mandated reporting responsibilities.
 However, if you’re not ready to report an incident or speak to the police, the medical professional will create a report without your name that contains general information such as time, date and location of the incident.

 NEED TO KNOW: Do not take a shower or change your clothes before you seek medical attention.
 Preserving evidence can help prove an incident of sexual misconduct if you choose to pursue legal action.